syhpoon/xyzcmd/doc/user/fs_rules.rst

 Next we need a match function wich will be called when match() method is invoked on :class:`FSRule` instance.

-Match function takes two variables:
+Match function takes two arguments:
 :class:`VFSObject` instance and a transformed value returned by our transformation function above::